Access Translation Memories

 There are no quality checks that are performed here, like there are when editing in the CAT tool.

 - Save: This updates the translation of the string within the Translation Memory only.
 Fuzzy matches and SmartMatches in the future will use this new translation.
+This could be used to update translation units imported from an existing TMX files, that you may want leveraged in future translations.

 - Save & Update Projects: This updates the translation of your string within the Translation Memory and will propagate to strings within your project that have used the same translation.